 - The answer choices are in groups or ranges.

 - There is an “I prefer not to say” answer choice.

 - For questions asking for age, the answer choices shouldn’t directly or indirectly contain any age under 18.

 The answer choice “Under 18” is not allowed, and it does not include “I prefer not to say” option.

 Remove “Under 18” and add an “I prefer not to say”.

-If you want the respondents to select only one choice, the Multiple-answers question format won’t be appropriate because it would allow them to choose more than one answer.
+If you want respondents to select only one choice, the Multiple-answers question format isn’t appropriate because it allows them to choose more than one answer.

 The respondents can choose more than one answer.

-Use the format to Single-answer or Rating Scale question type instead.
+Use the Single-answer format or Rating Scale question type instead.

 An opt-out answer choice such as “None of the above” or “Others” can help keep the response quality high when the answer choices don’t apply to everybody.